rust-lang/rust/text/0000-erfc-post-build-contexts.md

 other antics.

 Finally, it handles the "profiling framework" case as mentioned in the motivation.
-On the other hand, these tools usually operate at a differeny layer of abstraction so it might not be necessary.
+On the other hand, these tools usually operate at a different layer of abstraction so it might not be necessary.

 A major drawback of this proposal is that it is very general, and perhaps too powerful.
 We're currently using the more focused API in the eRFC, and may switch to this during experimentation if a pressing need crops up.